 The purpose of this blog is to provide a reliable source of business, tax, and accounting information.
-English is chosen language to ensure coverage for Danish and non-Danish readers.
+English is the chosen language to ensure coverage for Danish and non-Danish readers.

-December, 2018.
+December 2018.

 Premium locations

 Premium locations are concentrated in the city centre, along the high street Strøget: Kongens Nytorv, Højbro Plads and Tivoli.
-Except Christmas market at Tivoli, the two markets at Kongens Nytorv and Højbro Plads have free entry for visitors.
+Except for the Christmas market at Tivoli, the two markets at Kongens Nytorv and Højbro Plads have free entry for visitors.

 You need a deep pocket to attend these markets.
 The duration of the market is often long, from the middle of November to Christmas day.
 Here are the prices and conditions for attending the Christmas market at Kongens Nytorv: